-Known for their intense fragrance, these tough perennials will return year after year.
-There are many different types to choose from with different plant growth habits and flower types.
+Known for their large, beautiful spring flowers, these tough perennials will return year after year.
+There are many different types to choose from with different growth habits and flower shapes and colors.
 Even when they're not in bloom, these plants have deep green and leathery foliage that stands up to the vigorous weather.

 Peony flowers vary from simple six petal varieties to those with dramatic ruffled blooms.
 They are known for their beauty and numerous color options such as pastel shades of pink, yellow, orange, deep reds, and whites.
 The foliage of peonies can be quite beautiful, especially when they first emerge in spring with deep burgundies and greens.
 As the foliage ages, it becomes a rich leather green which provides a nice backdrop for peonies and other surrounding plants.